 It’s week 3 of the challenge, and I’m personally beginning experience the changes that come with practicing every day.
 There are days when I can’t stay present, like hitting a mental roadblock.
 In some classes locking my knee and stretching up more, seemed impossible.
 Yet, despite the struggles, I see and feel myself making progress—growth!
 Classes where I can sit comfortably in back bend seeing the windows showing all of Washington D.C.!
 I have been able to endure the standing series with a sense of calm and enjoyment, even if I fall out the asana or need to reconnect my breath.
 I felt so good in one class that I smiled and winked at myself in the mirror during the awkward pose series!

 The days you feel like you aren’t making any progress, remember that you are!
 Every day you learn more and build on top of what you already know. “ If you saw a video of yourself from your first class to your most current class, you would agree that you aren’t in the same place as you first started, you keep going forward ”— some perspective from Micheal P

-Here are a few things I’ve learned and quotes from instructors that resonated and helped me during this 30 Day Group Challenge:
+Here are a few things I’ve learned and quotes from Staff that resonated and helped me during this 30 Day Group Challenge:

 - “Practice Excellence”Swyann

 Trying your best where you are, accepting yourself and practicing without judgement

 - “Fall in love with yourself every class”Jessica B

 “Each class is an opportunity to be vulnerable with yourself to let go and release all tension in the body and mind.
 All the thoughts that don’t help you, feel better or see clearer

 “looking in the mirror is a challenge, a very personal individual challenge and we take it for granted and through the process, I’ve learned self-acceptance and accountability, and it starts with you.
 It’s a struggle, but it’s a choice”